 David Celia is a Canadian singer-songwriter with an Americana bent (why isn't there such a thing as Canadiana?), although several tracks on what I believe to be his second album, This Isn't Here, bypass the genre altogether, not least closer Brothers.
 Best tracks?
 Possibly the title track and definitely instrumental acoustic guitar solo I Found You, although nothing here actively offended this listener, who has become quite used to music that sounds like country but has nothing to do with Nashville, entirely as a result of running this site.
 Strange.

 Michael Holt plays Mellotron on one track, with a wobbly-enough-to-be-real polyphonic flute part dipping in and out of Plain To See.
 As so often; if you've got a Mellotron in the studio, why not use it a little more?
 The strings on several tracks are real, incidentally.
-Overall, then, a decent enough album both inside and outside its genre, with one good 'Tron track.
+Overall, then, a decent enough album both inside and outside its genre, one good Mellotron track.
 Your choice.

 Mercury (1982, 34.39) ***½/TTTPart I